jahilldev/jameshill.dev/src/modules/articles/typescript-and-11ty.md

 ## Finishing up

 The above is meant as a rough guide, mileage may vary.
 It's likely you'll need to tweak the above to work properly with your file structure, project and needs.
-If you need a working example to reference, check out my 11ty starter:
+If you need a working example for reference, check out my 11ty starter:

 <a href="https://github.com/jhukdev/11tyby" target="_blank" rel="noopener">https://github.com/jhukdev/11tyby</a>